Can the abuser have a gun?

 - committing a criminal offense; or

-- contacting you or your family or household members.1
+- contacting you or your family or household members.2

-It can be a Class 6 felony crime if the abuser:
+It can be a Class 6 felony if the abuser:

 - secretly enters your home while you are there;

-- secretly enters your home while you are not there but remains until you arrive;
+- secretly enters your home while you are not there, but stays until you arrive;

-- commits an assault and battery against you, which results in bodily injury;
+- commits an assault and battery that results in bodily injury against you or anyone else protected by the order;

-- violates any provision of the protective order while knowingly armed with a firearm or other deadly weapon;2 or
+- violates any provision of the protective order while knowingly armed with a firearm or other deadly weapon;3 or

 How do I change or extend the permanent order?

-Only a judge can modify a protective order.
-If you or the abuser wish to change the terms of the order, a motion to modify can be filed.
-If you wish to cancel the order, a motion to dismiss can be filed.
+Only a judge can change (modify) a protective order.
+To change the terms of the order, either you or the abuser can file a motion to modify.
+If you wish to cancel (dismiss) the order, you can file a motion to dismiss.

-If you want to extend the order, you can file a motion to extend.
-This must be filed before your protective order expires.
-Proceedings to extend a protective order are supposed to be given high priority by the court.
-If you were a member of the respondent’s family or household at the time the initial protective order was issued, the court may extend your protective order for a period of up to two years to protect the health and safety of you or your current family or household member(s).
+To extend your order, you must file a motion before your protective order expires.
+Motions to extend a protective order are supposed to be given high priority by the court.
+The court may extend your order for up to two years to protect you or your current family or household member(s).
+This extension is limited to two years, even if the order was initially given for four years.
 You can file to extend your order more than once.1

 1 Va.
 Code § 16.1-279.1(B)